 Our previous post covered the importance of rebranding and graphic redesigns.
-But it’s important to note that a redesign could also be structural in nature, making a change to the box size, adding new sizes, adding internal packaging, or adding a new feature, like a resealable closure.
+But it’s important to note that a structural redesign is also very common and equally important.
+Making a change to the box size, adding new sizes, adding internal packaging, or adding a new feature, like a resealable closure, all fall under this category.
 While all of these forms of redesign are different, they all essentially arise from the same key concept.
 Listening to your customer.
 Often your customer’s feedback will clue you in to what (if any) changes or improvements can be made to your existing packaging.
 But the feedback could also be internal—anywhere from marketing to fulfillment.
 How can you save time or cost during fulfillment?
 How can you save shipping expenses?
 Can you better protect your products?
 Can you better present them?
 Are you delivering the unboxing experience you want?
 These are all important questions that factor into a redesign, and the most popular solutions are often more obtainable than you think.

 In recent website improvements we’ve made, we added a new page dedicated entirely to internal packaging and inserts.
 We feel this is one of our strong suits, and frankly, an area many companies choose to avoid.
 Internal packaging can be challenging, but with years of experience on our side, we’ve created countless designs that balance protection and presentation of a variety of products (glass bottles, paperboard cartons and soda cans to name a few).